 Introduction to Political Science will explore the nature of government and the dynamics of politics.
 Students will be exposed to various areas concerned with politics, including political change and instability, ideological analyses, governmental bodies, conflict within political institutions, and the relationship between politics and the economy.

-Business Ethics will analyze ethical issues and their impact on theoretical and applied business practices.
+practices.
 The course will involve various literary models that will be used to apply new perspectives